DillClaw · Technical Specification · v0.1.8 Published

 Trust Evaluation Engine

 Trust evaluation is the core value proposition of DillClaw beyond simple registry lookup.
 A raw registry can return what exists.
-DillClaw answers what should be used — through a documented, auditable evaluation process applied to every candidate.
+DillClaw determines which eligible capability has the strongest verified standing — through a documented, auditable evaluation process applied to every candidate.

 The trust score ranks candidates that survive hard eligibility filters; it does not override tier gates, permission checks, signature policy, or caller-defined constraints.
 Scoring is a ranking mechanism applied to already-eligible candidates, not an authorization decision.